ixanscream/number-pairs/README.md

 I chose to use expo instead of CLI because the setup environment of the current project (MySF) uses old technology

+and also i have no pull request branch by branch for this repo :D

 Pre-requisite: You'll need [Expo](https://expo.dev/) installed on your machine.

 Clone the Repo: `git clone https://github.com/ixanscream/number-pairs`